 We market our systems and products either as a prime contractor or as a subcontractor to various governments and defense and homeland security contractors worldwide.
 In Israel, we sell our military systems and products mainly to the IMOD, which procures all equipment for the IDF.
 A number of marketing related support services are provided on a central shared services basis to various units in the Company.
-We are assisted in marketing our systems, products and services in other parts of the world through subsidiaries, joint ventures and representatives.
+Marketing our systems, products and services in other parts of the world is supported by subsidiaries, joint ventures and representatives.

 In the U.S., generally Elbit Systems of America leads our sales and marketing activities from its facilities throughout the U.S. Elbit Systems of America operates under a Special Security Agreement that allows it and its subsidiaries to work on certain classified U.S. government programs.
-See above "U.S. Subsidiaries - Elbit Systems of America."
+See above "Subsidiary Organizational Structure - Elbit Systems of America."
 Our subsidiaries in other countries typically lead the marketing activities in their home countries, often assisted by marketing and business development personnel based in Israel.

-Over the past several years, a number of the major entities in the Company have entered into cooperation agreements with major defense contractors in Israel, the United States, Europe, Latin America, Asia-Pacific and certain other key markets.
-These agreements provide for joint participation in marketing and performance of a range of projects.
+Over the past several years, we have entered into cooperation agreements with defense contractors, platform manufacturers and other companies in Israel, the United States, Europe, Latin America, Asia-Pacific and certain other key markets.
+These agreements provide for joint participation in marketing and performance of a range of projects around the world.
 In other situations, we actively pursue business opportunities as either a prime contractor or a subcontractor, usually together with local companies.
 Often we enter into cooperation agreements with other companies for such opportunities.